-The City subscribes to eCivis Grants Search Network, a comprehensive on-line grant search engine available for use by an unlimited number of City staff. eCivis provides a compilation of funding opportunities from all sectors including federal, state, local and foundation.
+The City subscribes to eCivis Grants Search Network, a comprehensive on-line grant search engine available for use by an unlimited number of City staff.
+ECivis provides a compilation of funding opportunities from all sectors including federal, state, local and foundation.
 In addition to providing a list of available grants, this search engine offers users with links to the following:

-- Federal, state and foundation grant information located in one database - The grant application or RFP (Request for Proposals) - Search by category, keyword, agency, etc. - Downloadable grant application forms, guides and instructions - Funding agency priorities or recent legislature on funding priorities - Agency contact information including email address, phone number and physical address - SF424 and SF424B documents - In some cases, access to previously awarded applications, which helps determine what the funding agency will fund.
-The following is a print screen for eCivis Grants Search Network.
+- Federal, state and foundation grant information located in one database - The grant application or RFP (Request for Proposals) - Search by category, keyword, agency, etc. - Downloadable grant application forms, guides and instructions - Funding agency priorities or recent legislature on funding priorities - Agency contact information including email address, phone number and physical address - SF424 series documents - In some cases, access to previously awarded applications, which helps determine what the funding agency will fund.

 eCivis will tailor a grant search to the department's funding needs.
 Users can receive daily or weekly grant alerts once the user's profile has been set up in the system.
 City Departments may designate a staff person(s) to have direct access to eCivis Grants Network by making a request to the GAD at: grants-1@elpasotexas.gov.
-Please note user's supervisor approval is required.
+Please note: user's supervisor approval is required.

-7.0 PeopleSoft 9.1 Grants Tracking System
+7.0 PeopleSoft 9.2 Grants Tracking System

-The City of El Paso uses PeopleSoft 9.1 as its financial management system.
+The City of El Paso uses PeopleSoft 9.2 as its financial management system.
 We currently use the Customer Contracts and Project Costing modules as the grants tracking system.
 In a normal financial year, the City manages an average of over \$71M million a year in Federal and State grants.
-Having all grant data in PeopleSoft 9.1 allows the City to maintain updated grant information for an effective accounting process.
+The COVID19 pandemic resulted in extensive federal and state funding to maintain programs and help the country with the recovery of the unexpected economic devastation suffered throughout the world.
+Having all grant data in PeopleSoft 9.2 allows the City to maintain updated grant information for an effective accounting process, audit readiness and reporting requirements.